iotaledger/hornet/documentation/docs/post_installation/run_as_a_verifier.md

+---
+keywords:
+- IOTA Node
+- Hornet Node
+- verifier
+- Chrysalis Phase 2
+- receipts
+description: How to configure a Hornet node as a verifier node.
+image: /img/logo/HornetLogo.png
+---

 # How to Run Hornet as a Verifier Node

  A verifier node is a node which validates receipts.
 Receipts are an integral component of the migration mechanism used to migrate funds from the legacy into the new Chrysalis Phase 2 network.
-You can find a more detailed explanation on how the migration mechanism works in the [Chrysalis documentation](https://chrysalis.docs.iota.org/guides/migration-mechanism) .
+You can find a more detailed explanation on how the migration mechanism works in the [Chrysalis documentation](https://chrysalis.docs.iota.org/guides/migration-mechanism).

 This guide explains how to configure a Hornet node as a verifier node: